St. David & St. Martin

 used to support the acquisition of wheelchairs for adults and children.

-5. BIBLE STUDY GROUP: The Bible Study Group will meet in Rev. Zimmerman’s office on Wednesday
+5. BIBLE STUDY GROUP: The Bible Study Group meet on Wednesdays, from 3-4:30 p.m in Rev.

 6. CHOIR: The Choir

 practice in the sanctuary every Thursday at 7:00 p.m.
 All are welcome,

 regardless of musical talent or training, to join us for great fellowship and